 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Brownsville-South Padre Island International Airport are 25.907 deg latitude, -97.426 deg longitude, and 16 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Brownsville-South Padre Island International Airport are 25.907 deg latitude, -97.426 deg longitude, and 16 ft elevation.

-The topography within 2 miles of Brownsville-South Padre Island International Airport is essentially flat, with a maximum elevation change of 20 feet, and an average elevation above sea level of 18 feet.
-Within 10 miles contains only modest variations in elevation (98 feet).
+The topography within 2 miles of Brownsville-South Padre Island International Airport is essentially flat, with a maximum elevation change of 20 feet and an average elevation above sea level of 18 feet.
+Within 10 miles is essentially flat (98 feet).
 Within 50 miles also contains only modest variations in elevation (220 feet).

 The area within 2 miles of Brownsville-South Padre Island International Airport is covered by artificial surfaces (95%), within 10 miles by artificial surfaces (44%) and grassland (33%), and within 50 miles by water (43%) and cropland (35%).